hindalzahrani10/arti303/README.md

 Lab material for ARTI 303.
 Each folder contains a `README.md` and a notebook for students.

+## Course overview

+This lab teaching Python programming in the context of AI development — data handling, NumPy, Pandas, PyTorch, computer vision, NLP, sequential data, and modern AI tooling.
+No model training; the focus is on writing clean, reproducible, well-tested code that works with AI systems.

 ## Labs

 | Lab | Topic | Week |